 Cost Management

-Last verified: 13 February 2026 | Applies to: Team, Enterprise
+Last verified: 14 April 2026 | Applies to: Team, Enterprise

 In 30 seconds

-Section titled “In 30 seconds”Claude costs scale with usage — and not all usage is equal.
+Section titled “In 30 seconds”Claude costs scale with usage, and not all usage is equal.
 Cowork sessions consume significantly more than chat.
 Opus costs more than Sonnet which costs more than Haiku.
 Team plans have Standard and Premium seat types at very different price points.
 This page covers practical strategies for managing spend without limiting productivity.

 What it does